 When you leave the store with your goods, your Amazon account is charged and you are sent a receipt.

 What can you buy at Amazon Go?

-Here's what Amazon is selling in its first Amazon Go store:
+Here's what Amazon was selling in its first Amazon Go store in Seattle:

 "We offer delicious ready-to-eat breakfast, lunch, dinner and snack options made fresh every day by our on-site chefs and favourite local kitchens and bakeries.
 Our selection of grocery essentials ranges from staples like bread and milk to artisan cheeses and locally made chocolates.
 You’ll find well-known brands we love, plus special finds we’re excited to introduce to customers.
 For a quick home-cooked dinner, pick up one of our chef-designed Amazon Meal Kits, with all the ingredients you need to make a meal for two in about 30 minutes."

 To get started with Amazon Go, you need an Amazon account, a supported smartphone and the free Amazon Go app.

 The video above shows customers opening the Amazon Go app on their phones, then holding it to a scanning device, which works like a subway turnstile and entering the store.
 Customers then put away their phones and began shopping.- picking up items, putting them in bags found in-store or brought from home (without needing to scan each item).

 The Amazon Go app shown in the demo video has a navigation bar at the bottom with tabs for four screens: "Key", "Receipts", "About", and "More".
 The Key screen seems to bring up the QR code that the store's turnstiles scan to let you in, while the Receipts screen serves up what you bought after you've left.

 Just Walk Out technology